lordchewy/GambitCapstone/README.md

 ## Roadmap

-1-build a basic page for two 3 vs 3 cards and focus on building game logic rules:
-	i) round starts heroes+enemies placed on board ii) start turn with 5 points to perform actions(ie attack 	cost 1 point) iii) draw 5 cards at random with actions on them iV) select card(for points), place on hero to use
-	v) game logic for attacking/healing. update all player stats 	ased on action. vi)continue until points depleted
-	vii) end turn
-	viii) enemy turn repeat iii-vii (enemy logic will be changed 	o make every monster use one card until out of cards iX)
-2-once basic game logic is set up react front end will be built for board page 3-styling and animation for card hover, attacking/defending and active player 4-drawing card animation with randomizing which cards are drawn 5-build api calls to dynamically generate the 3vs3 cards and card drawn into hand 6-once combat is functional, begin process of building the other pages with correcting routing.
+1-build a basic page for two 3 vs 3 cards and focus on building game logic(backend) 2-once basic game logic is set up react front end will be built for board page 3-styling and animation for card hover, attacking/defending and active player 4-drawing card animation with randomizing which cards are drawn 5-build api calls to dynamically generate the 3vs3 cards and card drawn into hand 6-once combat is functional, begin process of building the other pages with correcting routing.

 ## Nice-to-haves

 -i'd like to add more complex card effects
 -more heroes and drawings, these are hand made so they will be added as more are produced.
 -a more complex game design, adding potential for a rogue lite mechanic where every run (win or lose) players would be rewarded with new cards to make next runs easier. this would add a greater sense of progression.
 -wayyyyyy down the line would be animating all monsters and heroes.